Jump-Start Your Weight Loss Today!

 Eat a Bowl of Soup Before a Meal

-Try It Now: Order a soup as an appetizer before deciding on your main dish.
-Or prepare soup as a first course at your next family dinner; it will help the whole table feel satisfied.
+Try It Now: When eating at restaurants, order a soup as an appetizer before deciding on your main dish.
+Or prepare soup as a first course at your next family dinner; it will help everyone feel satisfied.

 Measure What You Eat

 Understanding portion sizes can be a challenge, especially in this supersized world.
-One way to get a handle on true serving sizes is to measure your portions with measuring spoons, cups, or a scale, says Hope Warshaw, M.S., R.D., CDE, BC-ADM.
-It won't take long to recognize what a proper portion looks like, and you won't need to measure all the time.
+One way to get a handle on accurate serving sizes is to measure your portions with measuring spoons, cups, or a scale, says Hope Warshaw, M.M.Sc., RD, CDE.
+It won't take long to recognize what proper portions looks like, and you won't need to measure all the time.
 But an occasional spot check can help you stay on track.